Behaviour and lifestyle support for ageing and vulnerable dogs.

 -

-Ageing often shows up in the body first.
+Ageing often shows up through behaviour changes.
 I help you recognise and adapt to these changes so your dog can stay as comfortable as possible:

 Mobility issues (arthritis, stiffness, difficulty with stairs or car access)